mjskay/election-galton-board/binomial_approx_economist.md

-Binomial approximation to the Economist's prediction
+Binomial approximation to the Economist’s prediction
 ================
 Matthew Kay